Bucket List – Road Tripping Australia

 This beautiful city, which I used to call home for about one year, is the capital of the southeastern state of Victoria and never ceased to amaze me!
 Seeing the gorgeous Yarra River, visit the Royal Botanic Garden, and chill at the stunning beaches!
 There is definitely something for everyone.

-Driving the great Ocean Road is another must-do!
+Driving the Great Ocean Road is another must-do!
 Find out more about Melbourne here.

 Before touching base in Sydney, I would love to see Canberra – I have never visited the capital of Australia, despite the fact that I have been to Australia three times already.